Roads and driving conditions

 The timetables and routes of Kaunas public transport are available here.

-There are no public underground parkings, but parking at the sides of the streets is both abundant and cheap by western standarts.
-Furthermore the downtown is relatively compact (3,5x1,5 km) and parking in the surrounding low-rise districts (Žaliakalnis, Aleksotas, southern Vilijampolė) is both free and easier.
+There are no public underground parking lots, but parking at the sides of the streets is both abundant and cheap by western standards.
+Furthermore, the downtown is relatively compact (3,5x1,5 km) and parking in the surrounding low-rise districts (Žaliakalnis, Aleksotas, southern Vilijampolė) is both free and easier.

 Leaving your car in the multi-storey parking of "Akropolis" shopping mall in the New Town district (Karaliaus Mindaugo avenue) is another alternative if you don't mind exploring the downtown on foot (Old Town is 2 km away from there).

 Klaipėda can be reached by car from Vilnius in 3 hours and 4 hours by express bus.
-Four-lane highway connects the city to Kaunas and Vilnius as well as Palanga.
-Another option of travelling to/from Kaunas is by the scenic Panemunė road via Šilutė.
+A four-lane highway connects the city to Kaunas and Vilnius as well as Palanga.
+Another option of traveling to/from Kaunas is by the scenic Panemunė road via Šilutė.

-The passenger trains leave Klaipėda station for Vilnius and Radviliškis.
-Both of these routes have intermediate stops in various towns, among them Kretinga, Telšiai and Plungė.
-Route to Vilnius also stops at Kėdaniai.
-Route to Šiauliai is more or less direct whereas route to Vilnius is 100 km longer than the highway route and thus it takes 5 hours to go there by train.
+Passenger trains leave Klaipėda station for Vilnius and Radviliškis.
+Both of these routes have intermediate stops in various towns, among them Kretinga, Telšiai, Plungė, and Šiauliai.
+The route to Vilnius also stops at Kėdaniai.
+The route to Šiauliai is more or less direct whereas route to Vilnius is 100 km longer than the highway route and thus it takes 4-5 hours to go there by train.

-Klaipėda has no passenger airport but Palanga airport some 30 kilometers to the noth effectively serves Klaipėda as well and is branded in timetables of some airlines as "Palanga/Klaipeda".
-Service from Palanga is limited however and includes only several destinations.
+Klaipėda has no passenger airport but Palanga airport some 30 kilometers to the north effectively serves Klaipėda as well and is branded in timetables of some airlines as "Palanga/Klaipeda".
+Air services from Palanga is limited however to just a few destinations.
 The rest of European cities might be reached with transfers.
-Still however such flights may be ~40% more expensive than similar flights from Vilnius or Kaunas, (some 3 and 2 hour away by car, respectively).
+Still however such flights may be ~40% more expensive than similar flights from Vilnius, Kaunas or Riga (some 2, 3 and 4 hours away by car, respectively).

-Like every Lithuanian city Šiauliai is well accessible by bus but unlike many Šiauliai also enjoys good connections by rail.
-Trains go both to Klaipėda (via Telšiai, Plungė, Kretiga) and Vilnius (via Jonava, Kėdainiai, Kaišiadorys) as well as to Panevėžys.
+Like every Lithuanian city, Šiauliai is well accessible by bus but unlike many Šiauliai also enjoys good connections by rail.
+Trains go both to Klaipėda (via Telšiai, Plungė, Kretinga) and Vilnius (via Jonava, Kėdainiai, Kaišiadorys) as well as to Panevėžys.

-Road connections to Šiauliai are less adequate as they are limited to 2 lane roads if you want to go anywhere further than several neighboring towns.
+Road connections to Šiauliai are not perfect as they are limited to 2 lane roads if you want to go anywhere further than several neighboring towns.